rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Due to the reasons outline above this install is unusual in that it requires Rockstor be installed in effect twice.
 Once to setup mdraid and a second time to setup btrfs on top of the first installs mdraid setup.
-We have also to use the recovery system between these 2 installs in order that our btrfs / be established ie:-
+We have also to use the recovery system between these 2 installs in order that our btrfs / device be established ie:-

 * Steps 1 - 6 Regular hand partitioned mdraid install with ext4 as the root fs.
-* steps * - * Use Rescue mode to format our largest mdraid device as btrfs
+* steps 7 - 8 Use Rescue mode to format our largest mdraid device as btrfs
-* Steps * - * Install for the final time using the btrfs on mdraid filesystem.
+* Steps 9 - * Install for the final time using the btrfs on mdraid filesystem.

-Although this seems like a round about way to install it is currently the simplest way without using a custom installer and only requires a single command line intervention, helping to keep the process accessible to most users.
+Although this seems like a round about way to install it is currently the simplest way without found without using a custom installer and only requires three command line interventions, helping to keep the process accessible to most users.

 Step 1: Device Selection